Disaster Response, Preparedness & Safety

 Division 440

 *Class E440001 General Purpose First Aid Kit A first aid kit is a good way to organize supplies in an emergency.
 The kit should be assembled in a container appropriate for use in a home.
 A description of where the kit will be stored and examples of specific emergencies the kit is designed for should be included in the exhibit.
 The kit should include a written inventory and purpose statement for included items.
 Consider items needed to cover the following areas of first aid: airway and breathing, bleeding control, burn treatment, infectious disease protection, fracture care and miscellaneous supplies.
-Use 4H425 Citizen Safety manual, pp. 6-7 https://marketplace.unl.edu/extension/citizen-safety.html and score sheet SF110 for guidance.
-No purchased first aid kits allowed.
+Use 4H425 Citizen Safety manual, pp. 6-7 (curriculum may be ordered from UNL Marketplace) and score sheet SF110 for guidance.
+No purchased first aid kits are allowed.

 Kits containing any of the following will be automatically disqualified